What Are the Requirements for an SBA Loan?

 - Businesses making most of their revenue from gambling activities

 For a complete list, you can view the SBA’s eligibility questionnaire.
-On the top of the SBA’s requirements, lenders might have their own list of eligible and ineligible industries, so make sure you check if you’re unsure if your business qualifies.
+On the top of the SBA’s requirements, lenders might have their own list of eligible and ineligible industries, so make sure you check with a lender before applying if you’re unsure if your business qualifies.

 The SBA won’t guarantee your loan if you can find business financing with reasonable terms without their help.
 This doesn’t mean, however, that you necessarily have to have applied for other loans and been denied.